ArthurGareginyan/all-meta-tags/readme.txt

 This plugin is licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.
 Commercial licensing (e.g. for projects that can’t use an open-source license) is available upon request.

+**Credits**

+* The icon of plugin is a copyrighted image created by [Arthur Gareginyan](http://www.arthurgareginyan.com).
+(C) All rights reserved.
+* The banner of plugin is a copyrighted image created by [Arthur Gareginyan](http://www.arthurgareginyan.com).
+(C) All rights reserved.
+* [Bootstrap](http://getbootstrap.com) by Twitter, Inc. released under the [MIT license](https://github.com/twbs/bootstrap/blob/master/LICENSE).

 **Links**

 * [Developer Website](http://www.arthurgareginyan.com)
 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags)

 == Changelog ==
+= 4.0 =
+* The design of the plugin settings page is completely redone.
+* Added additional donate link to the "Plugins" page.
+* Advertisement banner removed.
+* The 'Using' section renamed to 'Usage'.
+* My Unicode signature added to the main file.
+* The donate button replaced with new.
+* The 'Donate' section renamed to 'Support'.
+* The 'donate.png' image removed.
+* Options from the settings page moved to a separate file.
+* The "Usage" section removed from the sidebar area.
+* Added stylized descriptions of sections on the "Settings" tab.
+* Additional "Support" section added.
+* Added tab navigation menu for the settings page.
+* Added additional tabs on the settings page.
+* Code of the 'admin.css' file improved and better commented.
+* A full version of the Bootstrap framework is integrated.
+* The 'allmetatags_load_scripts' function renamed to 'allmetatags_load_scripts_admin'.
+* Added the CSS code for the custom list numbers on the plugin settings page.
+* The main font is changed to "Verdana".
+* All PHP and HTML code is better formatted.
+* The header on the settings page of plugin is redesigned.
+* The "LICENSE.txt" file renamed to "license.txt".
+* The "humans.txt" file added.
+* On the plugin settings page, the "valign='top'" attribute removed from the "tr" element of HTML table and added the appropriate analog in CSS .
+* The "_service_info" setting added to the data-base.
+* Added function for managing information about the version number of the plugin.
+* Added the "Hello" message that show when the plugin is just installed.
+* Added the "Error" message that show when user is trying to degrade the version number of the plugin.
+* Fixed the parameter that contain the path to source files in all translation files.
+* The POT file updated.
+* Translations updated.
 = 3.8 =
 * Fixed the error due to which the "Fatal error: Uncaught Error: Call to a member function attributes() on boolean" message showed when the product page has no image.
 = 3.7 =